Understanding Medical Negligence Claim Time Limits

-Medical negligence time limit UK: the “three-year rule”
+Medical negligence claim time limit UK: the “three-year rule”

-The medical claims time limit exists in the UK as long as the patient is over the age of 18 and can pursue their own claim.
+The medical negligence claim time limit exists in the UK as long as the patient is over the age of 18 and can pursue their own claim.

 The three-year rule does not apply if: